crackpawt/crackpawt/README.md

 as uncaring as i usually am i get ovrwhelmed, nd i will hop off/move away if i do lawl,

 hh/hb ponies that int w me will get blocked/hidden dooonttt caaaareee

+rarely in public chat, if i didnt notice smthng u said 2 me whisper it